DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 3. Applications for student positions on the Committee may be submitted to the Dean's Office at any time during the academic year prior to April 1.

-4. By May 1 of each academic year, the Dean's Office will notify the Dean's Student Advisory Council of the applications.
-Confirmation requires a majority approval of the Dean's Student Advisory Council.
-Upon confirmation, Committee members begin serving the first day of the following fall term.
+4. By May 1 of each academic year, the Office of Student Affairs and Enrollment Management will notify the CPHS Student Governance Association of the applications.
+Conﬁrmation requires a majority approval of the Student Governance Association.
+Upon conﬁrmation, Committee members begin serving the ﬁrst day of the following fall term.

 5. Five (5) of the student members will serve two year terms, being nominated in staggered years (e.g. two in odd numbered years and three in even numbered years).
-Each of these five (5) student members will be elected during his or her second year in the Pharm.D. program or junior year in the Health Sciences program.
 During the second year on the Committee, one of the students elected the prior year will serve as Chair of the Committee.

-6. A student may be considered for membership on the Committee provided that he/she:
+6. A student may be considered for membership on the Committee provided that they:

 a.
-Is admitted into the Pharm.D. program or upper level of the Health Sciences program when the term on the Honor Code Committee begins.
+Are admitted into a CPHS professional program, or entering the junior year of the Health Sciences program when the term on the Honor Code Committee begins.

-d.
-Is willing to submit written answers to designated questions and an possible interview by the Dean's Student Advisory Council and the Student Affairs Officer.
+e.
+Are willing to submit written answers to designated questions and a possible interview by the Student Governance Association and the Student Aﬀairs Oﬃcer.

-7. No student may serve concurrent terms as a Dean's Student Advisory Council member and an Honor Code Committee member.
+7. No student may serve concurrent terms as a Student Governance Association member and an Honor Code Committee member.

-8. If a student is nominated for the Honor Code Committee while serving on the Dean's Student Advisory Council he or she must abstain from voting on his/her own nomination or selection.
+8. If a student is nominated for the Honor Code Committee while serving on the Student Governance Association, they must abstain from voting on their own nomination or selection.

-9. The student body will be informed of the Honor Code Committee membership via the College of Pharmacy and Health Sciences webpage (/cphs).
+9. The student body will be informed of the Honor Code Committee membership via the College of Pharmacy and Health Sciences Honor Code Policy webpage.

 10. The Student Affairs Officer shall retain a list of all the students who have been nominated or who have expressed a desire to serve on the Committee for the selection of temporary and future appointees.

-11. If a member of the Committee is charged with violating the Honor Code, he/she shall be removed from the Committee until the charges are resolved and a temporary replacement shall be nominated and confirmed as described above.
-If the Committee member admits guilt or is found guilty of an Honor Code violation, then he/she shall no longer serve on the Committee unless he/she is specifically allowed to continue by the Dean.
+11. If a member of the Committee is charged with violating the Honor Code, they shall be removed from the Committee until the charges are resolved and a temporary replacement shall be nominated and confirmed as described above.
+If the Committee member admits guilt or is found guilty of an Honor Code violation, then they shall no longer serve on the Committee unless they are specifically allowed to continue by the Dean.
 In that case, the temporary replacement shall serve out the remainder of the removed student's term.

 12. All other Committee openings shall be filled via the nomination/confirmation procedure described above, with replacements serving out the remainder of the exiting student's term.